ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 prev-filename: "pdf-reader"
 prev-display-name: "« 6.
 PDF Reader"
 next-filename: "Introduction"
-next-display-name: ""
+next-display-name: "intro"

 ---

 {% include vim-latex-navbar.html %}

 # 7. A Vimscript Primer for Filetype-Specific Workflows
-This is part seven in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
+This is part seven in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
 This article provides a theoretical background for use of Vimscript in filetype-specific workflows and aims to give you a foundation for understanding the filetype plugin system, key mapping syntax, and Vimscript functions used earlier in this series.

 ## Contents of this article